sadayas/strokerisks/README.md

 * Heart Disease: Does the patient have a heart disease? yes or no
 * Average glucose level: Integer answer
     * A glucose level of above 126 mg/dL indicates the patient may have diabetes.
 Does the patient have a healthy average glucose level?
-    * Data was binned to reduce noise and visualize low glucose level: '<70', normal level: '70-100', pre-diabetic glucose level: '101-125', diabetic glucose level: '>126'.
+    * Data was binned for visualization to reduce noise and visualize low glucose level: '<70', normal level: '70-100', pre-diabetic glucose level: '101-125', diabetic glucose level: '>126'.
 * Body mass index: Integer answer
     * A BMI over 25 indicates the patient may be overweight; a BMI under 19 indicates the patient may be underweight.
 This value is dependent on their height and weight.
 * Stroke: Has the patient had a stroke? yes or no